technomancy/leiningen/README.md

 either Github pull requests or using "git format-patch" as described at http://clojure.org/patches.

-Please use standard indentation with no tabs or trailing whitespace.
+Please use standard indentation with no tabs, trailing whitespace, or lines longer than 80 columns.

 Leiningen is extensible, you can define new tasks in plugins.
 Add your plugin as a dev-dependency of your project, and you'll be able to call